Every Roger Moore James Bond movie ranked, from worst to best

 At the climax of Moonraker’s predecessor, The Spy Who Loved Me, the familiar end-of-credits message says "James Bond will return in For Your Eyes Only".
 And that was indeed the plan until Star Wars (find out how to watch the Star Wars movies in order) kickstarted a Hollywood-wide obsession with outer space.
 Even 007 booked himself an unlikely ticket into orbit.

-In truth, Moonraker is a very ordinary cover version of The Spy Who Loved Me (same director, one of the same writers) that substitutes missing space shuttles for AWOL submarines.
-The tone is also silly rather than funny – the double-taking pigeon in Venice is a low-point for the franchise – with Roger Moore’s famous raised eyebrow getting more of a workout than ever.
-Returning muscle Jaws (Richard Kiel) is totally defanged when he finds romance, too, which is a waste of such an iconic character.
-The biggest disappointment, however, is the special effects – although the film came out two years after Star Wars, the visuals really aren't in the same league.
+In truth, Moonraker is a very ordinary cover version of The Spy Who Loved Me (same director, one of the same writers) that introduces missing space shuttles in place of AWOL submarines.
+Unfortunately, the tone is silly rather than funny – the double-taking pigeon in Venice is a low-point for the franchise – with Roger Moore’s famous raised eyebrow getting more of a workout than ever.
+Returning muscle Jaws (Richard Kiel) is also totally defanged when he finds romance, which is a waste of such an iconic character.
+The biggest disappointment, however, is the special effects – although the film came out two years after Star Wars, the visuals aren't in the same league.

 5. The Man with the Golden Gun